 This is a free event, book ticket here.

-This event marks the launch of the CPHC book series 'Printing History and Culture' with Peter Lang, it also sees the publication of the first volume in the series, Print, politics and the role of the provincial press.
-The evening will include brief talks by the authors, a handling session in the Cadbury Research Library, and a wine reception.
+This event marks the launch of the new CPHC book series 'Printing History and Culture' with Peter Lang Ltd, international academic publishers.
+It also sees the publication of the first volume in the series, Print, politics and the provincial press in modern Britain.

 About the series: This series unites the allied fields of printing history and print culture, and is therefore concerned not only with the design, production and distribution of printed material but also its consumption, reception and impact.
 It includes the histories of the machinery and equipment, of the industry and its personnel, of the printing processes, the design of its artefacts (books, newspapers, journals, fine prints, and ephemera) and with the related arts and crafts, including calligraphy, type-founding, typography, papermaking, bookbinding, illustration, and publishing.
 It also covers the cultural context and environment in which print was produced and consumed.